matrix-org/matrix-spec-proposals/specification/40_application_service_api.rst

 Identity assertion
 ++++++++++++++++++
 The client-server API infers the user ID from the ``access_token`` provided in every request.
-It would be an annoying amount of book-keeping to maintain tokens for every virtual user.
-It would be preferable if the application service could use the CS API with its own ``as_token`` instead, and specify the virtual user they wish to be acting on behalf of.
+Application services can use their ``as_token`` instead, and specify the virtual user they wish to be acting on behalf of.
 For real users, this would require additional permissions granting the AS permission to masquerade as a matrix user.

 Inputs:
  - Application service token (``access_token``)